greenham/ALttP-Leaderboard-Rules/Main Board/Variables/Misc/Defeat Ganon (RAM Prep).md

----

-## MAJOR GLITCHES RULESET

-All major glitches are allowed.

----

-## CATEGORY RULES
+## Defeat Ganon (RAM Prep)

+**This category follows the [Major Glitches Ruleset](https://www.speedrun.com/alttp?h=Major_Glitches-Any&rules=category&x=n2y180m2-68kzoq82.p129ogdl)**

+1. RAM Preparation is allowed, and therefore, starting the run WITHOUT a hard/soft reset is also allowed.
-1. Timing starts on file select and ends upon entering the Triforce room.
+2. Timing starts on file select and ends upon entering the Triforce room.

-2. An input display is preferred but not required.
+3. An input display is preferred but not required.

-3. RAM Preparation is allowed, and therefore, starting the run WITHOUT a hard/soft reset is also allowed.